 - Smock: Optional driving smock.

-- Coat or duster: A long roomy fur coat in winter, lined tweed in mild season, light cotton or linen coat in summer.
+- Coat or duster: A long roomy fur coat in winter, tweed lined in mild seasons, or a light cotton or linen coat in summer.

 - Goggles: A pair of driving goggles.